smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-foundation.md

 #### SDLScrollableMessageController

-Similar to `Alert` this view controller takes care about the RPC `ScrollableMessage`.
+Similar to `Alert` this view controller takes care of the RPC `ScrollableMessage`.

 ```objc
 @interface SDLScrollableMessageController : SDLModalViewController